joshcally/cpuofu.github.io/md/index.md

 permalink: /
 ---

+*“People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones.” - Donald Knuth*

 CPU is a group of students committed to creating meaningful, useful software tools in a team environment, collaborate with other aspiring software engineers and develop strong networking skills and relationships to further their career in software development

 ##Benefits of Joining